jameshlms/fraud-detection-pipeline/README.md

 1. Data Exploration with Python and Jupyter Notebooks.
 2. Model Training using Scikit-Learn. _(In-progress)_
 3. Export the model as an ONNX model file.
-4. Create a ASP.NET minimal API with appropriate endpoints.
+4. Create an ASP.NET minimal API with appropriate endpoints.
 5. Load ONNX model file into a runtime using Microsoft.ML.

 ## Data Source